-Often an alternative to crowns, veneers are very thin pieces of specially -shaped porcelain or plastic that are glued over the front of your teeth with little or no anesthesia needed.
-They are the cure for teeth that are severely discolored, chipped, have small holes or pits, misshapen or crooked, or for the correction of unwanted or uneven spaces.
+Often an alternative to crowns, veneers are very thin pieces of specially-shaped porcelain or plastic that are glued over the front of your teeth with little or no anesthesia needed.
+They are the cure for teeth that are severely discolored, chipped, have small holes or pits, are misshapen or crooked, or for the correction of unwanted or uneven spaces.
 Unlike crowns, veneers won’t require the dentist to remove much of the tooth itself in most cases.
-It is important to ask your cosmetic dentist how much tooth will be removed.
-In some cases more tooth will need to be removed, which may increase the risk of trauma to the tooth.
+It is important to ask your cosmetic dentist how many teeth will be removed.
+In some cases, more teeth will need to be removed, which may increase the risk of trauma to the tooth.
 Veneers are created from an impression taken in your cosmetic dentist’s office.
 Your custom veneer is then glued directly onto your tooth.
 Typically costing less than crowns, veneers won’t stain, making veneers a very popular solution for many people seeking that perfect smile.
 Strong and very durable, veneers last from ten to fifteen years, and come in colors that will brighten dark teeth without the worry of them changing color.

 There is no additional maintenance, other than a follow-up visit to your cosmetic dentist and proper brushing and flossing on a daily basis.

-- Finally, a whiter smile gives people to whom you are speaking a place to focus on and gives you a friendlier appearance.
+Finally, a whiter smile gives people to whom you are speaking a place to focus and gives you a friendlier appearance.